siddnb/siddnb.github.io/_posts/2024-06-25-WeeklySecurity8.markdown

 - The ban has been in the works for many years beginning with bans from federal use back in 2017
 - Unsurprisingly, Kaspersky has been critical and said this ban ignores their practices of transparency and will primarily benefit cybercrime as a whole

 It will be vital that existing US based Kaspersky clients find and implement an alternative soon.
+Patches to Kaspersky products will also be banned at the end of September which means many systems could develop vulnerabilities over time as they become less current.

 <figure>
         <img class="image" src="/assets/images/cyber_blog/week8/planes.JPG" alt="Waiting to board">